Tech-JI/Git-wksp-25Fa/part1.md

 ![When you commit before add](img/commit_before_add.png){ width=150px }

+## Practice

+**Exercise 2: Modification I**

+Targets:

+- Add author name (i.e. your own name) to your mascot file

+- Check the status of the local repository

+- Check the changes (diff) you have made

+- Commit your changes

 # Undoing changes in Git

 Git provides several ways to undo changes depending on where you are in the workflow: